 Board of Directors

-Dawn earned a B.A. in Political Science from Hamline University, and a J.D. from the William Mitchell College of Law.
+Christine earned a B.A. in political science from St. Olaf College and her J.D. from William Mitchell College of Law.

 Interested in a board position with us?
 Learn more HERE.